swarnika-cmd/term3-end-term/README.md

+# MoviesAnco

+MoviesAnco is a React-based web application that allows users to search for movies and view detailed information about them.
+It uses the [OMDb API](https://www.omdbapi.com/) to fetch movie data.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).